EnviroDIY/ModularSensors/examples/menu_a_la_carte/ReadMe.md

 ### Maxbotix HRXL Ultrasonic Range Finder

 The Arduino pin controlling power on/off, a stream instance for received data (ie, `Serial`), and the Arduino pin controlling the trigger are required for the sensor constructor.
 (Use -1 for the trigger pin if you do not have it connected.)
 Please see the section "[Notes on Arduino Streams and Software Serial](https://envirodiy.github.io/ModularSensors/page_arduino_streams.html)" for more information about what streams can be used along with this library.

+The serial ports for this example are created in the @ref menu_serial_ports section and then assigned to the sonar functionality in the @ref menu_serial_func section.

 @see @ref sensor_maxbotix